rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ### `quality`
 ```
-Type:          integer (0-100) | "auto"
+Type:          integer (0-100) | "auto"  ("auto" is now deprecated - use the "auto-limit" option instead)
-Default:       "auto" for jpegs and 85 for pngs
+Default:       75 for jpegs and 85 for pngs
 Supported by:  all (cwebp, ewww, gd, gmagick, graphicsmagick, imagick, imagemagick, vips, ffmpeg)
 ```
-Quality for lossy encoding.
-Read about the "auto" option in the [introduction](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/introduction-for-converting.md#auto-quality).<br><br>
+Quality for lossy encoding.<br><br>

 ### `sharp-yuv`
 ```